Skip to main content

 send_messageSend a direct message to a specific teammate

-doneReturn final response and exit
+doneReturn final response (auto-converts to idle)

 Inter-Agent Communication